vmware/differential-datalog/README.md

 #### Prerequisites

 This section describes the manual installation of dependencies.
-We have tested our software on Ubuntu Linux and MacOS.
+We have tested our software on Ubuntu Linux, MacOS, and Windows running Ubuntu terminal.

 The compilers are written in Haskell.
 One needs the Glasgow Haskell Compiler.
 The Haskell compiler is managed by the